 Dr. Cuthbert Simpkins as a licensed physician and trauma surgeon, faced the grim reality of some patients dying in his operating room or the intensive care unit, even after their traumatic injuries had been repaired, due to a lack of a more effective resuscitation fluid.

-One particular occasion, he was deeply troubled by the death of a 17-year-old girl who died due to the effects of hypovolemia in spite of the successful surgical repair of her injuries.
+On one particular occasion, he was deeply troubled by the death of a 17-year-old girl who died due to the effects of hypovolemia in spite of the successful surgical repair of her injuries.
 This case and others like it drove him to study and experiment with several combinations and permutations of the then known resuscitation fluids.
 He hoped to find a fluid mix that would work in smaller volume and that would minimize the biochemical disruption caused by the combination of trauma and blood loss.
 The result of his work led to a colloidal fluid that appears in the animal model to be more effective and safer than other products.
 He initially named the colloidal fluid VIVACELLE (now referred to as VBI-1 and VBI-S).